cftp/twitter-tracker/readme.txt

 These notes mainly for developers:

-`tt_avatar_url` and `tt_avatar_bigger_url` filters – Use this to change the Twitter Avatar URLs provided to the template.
+`tt_avatar_url` filters – Use this to change the Twitter Avatar URLs provided to the template.
 The [Twitter Tracker Avatar Cache](http://wordpress.org/extend/plugins/twitter-tracker-avatar-cache/) partner plugin uses these filters to provide cookie stripping caching for these avatars.

+(NOTE: The `tt_avatar_bigger_url` filter no longer exists, as I cannot find a way to access larger icons with the Twitter API.)

 `tt_post_types_with_override` filter – Add or remove post types which can override the search query in a search widget.